kkkdaj/SDGlove/README.md

-# SDGlove

-## Overview
-- Data name: SDGlove(Static and Dynamic hand gesture dataset with soft sensor embedded Glove)
+# SDGlove(Static and Dynamic hand gesture dataset with soft sensor embedded Glove)
 - This dataset consists of time-series sensor data collected while performing hand gestures wearing a soft sensor embedded glove.
 It includes both static and dynamic gestures, collected from a large number of subjects to provide richer soft sensor-based hand gesture data.

 ## File Structure